WaferMouse/plexMusicPlayer/README.md

 # Plex Music Player

+Fork mainly by redspike, I just made a couple changes that got it working on my setup.

 This fork allows you to host the code on your own server rather than through heroku.

 Just copy the code for the apache conf to a virtual host on your server